rafael1856/ai-youtube/README.md

 ## Features

-* Sumarize a youtube video
+* Summarize a youtube video
-* summariz any video ?
+* summarize any video ?
 * store records in a DB (sqlite)